“I’m so poorly” groaned Jamie from the sofa. “Corrie? Corrie? Corrie!…”

 Fresh basil to serve (optional)

 NOTE: This recipe makes twice as many meatballs than you need.
 Any meatballs you don’t use can be frozen after cooking and cooling.
 Freeze in an air-tight container and consume within 3 months.
 Alternatively, refrigerate and consume within 3 days

 1. Roughly chop the mushrooms before blitzing in a food processor for around 10 seconds in 2 batches, being careful not to over process.
 Spoon into a heavy bottomed saucepan with a knob of butter and cook on a medium heat for 10 minutes, stirring occasionally.
-Meanwhile half the red onion (saving half for the sauce later) and cut into quarters.
+Meanwhile peel and half the red onion (saving half for the sauce later) and cut into quarters.
 Put in the food processor for around 10 seconds (no need to clean the food processor).
 Spoon out into a small bowl and put to one side.